mfuechec/Game-Platform/README.md

 </table>

 ## Front-End
-Basic React App was built with JavaScript, React, ExpressJs and Node.
+Game Platform was built with JavaScript, React, ExpressJs and Node.

 # Contributors